Analytics for Personalization users

 <Experience /> or <EntryAnalytics /> component is ignored by Contentful Analytics.

-We recommend using our Live Events view to validate your integration of Contentful Analytics.
+We recommend using Live Events to validate your Contentful Analytics setup and confirm that Contentful is receiving the event types required for Analytics.

 - Log in to the Contentful web app.